opral/monorepo/inlang/source-code/paraglide/paraglide-js/README.md

 ## Compiler

-The compiler loads an inlang project and compiles the messages into tree-shakable and typesafe message functions.
+The compiler loads an Inlang project and compiles the messages into tree-shakable and typesafe message functions.

 #### Example